software-students-fall2023/1-specification-exercise-artwork/README.md

 Acceptance criteria:
 - There is a "Profile" tab on the app where users can have their username, profile picture and relevant website links associated with them.
-- Users can create their artwork all around the city through the “View” tab by simply drawing on their screen which would appear to be drawn on the city through AR.
+- Users can create their artwork all around the city through the “Capture” tab and switch the toggle to “create”.
+This will allow them to access a palette of tools where they can begin drawing on their screen which would appear to be drawn on the city through AR.
 - When another user taps on their art, the artist’s profile and art description is shown.
 - Other users can upvote artists' works and even share them with other users.